krstern/mm-technical-documentation/__documentation/How-to-Guide--MachineMotion_Software_Upgrade/How-to-Guide--MachineMotion_Software_Upgrade.md

-# MachineMotion SBC Software Upgrade Manual
+# How-to-Guide: Machine Software Upgrade

 ### Overview
 The single-board computer (SBC) inside the MachineMotion controller contains an SD-Card.
 The SD-Card is the SBC's hard disk and can be re-flashed.
 This enables fast and reliable software upgrades.